 If you are unfamiliar with this category, think of an e-ink tablet as a digital notebook, one that can replace a paper notebook for every type of writing or doodling you can think of.
 Most importantly, unlike tablets like the iPad which are full of a million different apps, e-ink tablets are a distraction-free environment as they do one thing well, instead of a million different things.

-Let’s take a look at how two e-ink giants compare with the reMarkable 2 and the Supernote tablet and see which is the better option for most people.
+Let’s take a look at the Supernote vs. reMarkable 2 tablet and see which is the better option for most people.

 reMarkable 2 vs. Supernote: Side-by-Side Comparison